phpbb/documentation/development/extensions/tutorial.rst

 .. note::

-    Both, the vendor and extension folder names, must start with a lower or upper case ASCII letter (a to z), followed by ASCII letters and numbers only!
+    Both the vendor and extension folder names must start with a lower or upper case ASCII letter (a to z), followed by ASCII letters and numbers only!